RocketChat/Rocket.Chat.Apps-cli/README.md

 ### Packaging the app

 Currently the Rocket.Chat servers and Marketplace allow submission of zip files, these files can be created by running `rc-apps package` which packages your app and creates the zip file under `dist` folder.

+### Enabling autocomplete for commands

+To enable autocomplete for the apps cli use the command `rc-apps autocomplete <your-shell-type>` with the shell type as zsh or bash as the supported types.
+This would provide a step by step instruction to enable shell completion in your preferred shell.